How to end your tenancy

 Emailing your notice to quit

-Ask your landlord or agent to confirm that they have received the email.
+Ask your landlord or agent to confirm that they got the email.

 Posting your notice to quit